2015 American League Championship Series: Game 2

 This game marked the fourth time that the Royals rallied back from a multi-run deficit to win in this post-season.

-The Blue Jays struck first in the third on back-to-back leadoff doubles by Kevin Pillar and Ryan Goins off of starter Yordano Ventura.
+The Blue Jays struck first in the third on back-to-back leadoff doubles by Kevin Pillar and Ryan Goins off starter Yordano Ventura.
 They made it 3–0 in the sixth when Edwin Encarnacion followed a leadoff single and walk with an RBI single, then Troy Tulowitzki hit a one-out RBI double.
 Going into the 7th inning, David Price had retired 18 consecutive batters since a leadoff single to Alcides Escobar in the bottom of the first inning.
 However, Ben Zobrist led off the seventh inning with a pop-up to shallow right field; second baseman Ryan Goins tracked the ball back and waved off charging right fielder José Bautista, but inexplicably ducked out of the way at the last moment and allowed the ball to drop for a single.
 After Lorenzo Cain singled, Eric Hosmer's single, Kendrys Morales's groundout, and Mike Moustakas's single scored a run each to tie the game.
 After Salvador Perez struck out, Alex Gordon's RBI double put the Royals up 4–3.
 Aaron Sanchez relieved Price and allowed an RBI single to Alex Rios.
-The Royals added another run in the eighth when Moustakas followed back-to-back two-out walks off of Aaron Loup with an RBI single Wade Davis pitched a scoreless ninth despite allowing a leadoff single and walk as the Royals' 6–3 win gave them a 2–0 series lead.
+The Royals added another run in the eighth when Moustakas followed back-to-back two-out walks off Aaron Loup with an RBI single Wade Davis pitched a scoreless ninth despite allowing a leadoff single and walk as the Royals' 6–3 win gave them a 2–0 series lead.
 This was David Price's seventh consecutive playoff loss, tying him with Randy Johnson for the all-time record.
 He did record 18 consecutive outs, setting a Blue Jays franchise record.